 I can’t tell you how wonderful swaddling is and it works.
 It helps a new baby feel secure in their new environment.
 It also protects them from being woken by their startle reflex and also their hands – which they have no control over!
 You will find lots of videos on YouTube that show you how to swaddle – here is one – https://www.youtube.com/watch?v=I6BdAtlV79g You can also purchase swaddling blankets in the likes of Mothercare.
 Please ensure you dress your baby appropriately for the bed to avoid overheating.

-2. Always practice safe habits under SIDs prevention guidelines.
 Put your baby to sleep on their backs only.
 Ensure that their sleep environment is a safe, secure flat surface only.
 Cots, Moses baskets & cribs are recommended.
-No loose blankets, toys, teddy’s or cot bumpers are to be placed in this sleep environment.
-Bed sharing is not recommended.
+No loose blankets, toys, teddy’s or cot bumpers are to be placed in this sleeping environment.
+Bed-sharing is not recommended.

-4. That old wife’s tale of never wake a sleeping baby does not apply in the Babogue School of Sleep Solutions!
 Never allow a baby to sleep through a feed.
-You will only see the impact of this through the night where they try to make up the on their nutritional needs that they have missed.
+You will only see the impact of this through the night where they try to make up on the nutritional needs that they have missed.
 Always wake a baby during the day to feed.

 This will help avoid creating sleep associations between feeding and sleep.
 Practice a feed, play, sleep cycle.

 If you find this has come to your door simply give your baby a little chance to settle themselves.
 Often by giving your baby a little space they will have settled in minutes.
 Study their cry’s and get to know the difference between each one.

 Give yourself a break and remind yourself that you are amazing!
 Those first few weeks can be very tough but it will come together.